-Many recent models have investigated coupling between the isostatic reaction and surface processes (e.g., Kooi and Beaumont, 1994; Snyder et al., 2000; Basile and Allemand, 2002; Garcia-Castellanos, 2002; Garcia-Castellanos et al., 2002; 2003; Simpson and Schlunegger, 2003; Persson et al., 2004; Casteltort and Simpson, 2006).
+Many recent models have investigated feedbacks between surface processes and isostatic reaction (e.g.,

+Kooi and Beaumont, 1994; Snyder et al., 2000; Basile and Allemand, 2002; Garcia-Castellanos, 2002; Garcia-Castellanos et al., 2002, 2003; Simpson and Schlunegger, 2003; Persson et al., 2004; Casteltort and Simpson, 2006).
 Redistribution of surface loads by erosion and sedimentation must induce tectonic deformation to maintain isostatic balance.
-Vertical uplift is expected to partly compensate unloading in the area subjected to denudation while subsidence should occur in response to loading by sedimentation.
-This feedback mechanism may lead to some coupling between denudation and tectonic uplift (e.g., Ahnert, 1970).
-A first consequence is that the time needed to erode a topographic relief must take into account removal of the topographic relief and of the crustal root.
-If local isostasy is assumed and if horizontal strains are neglected, denudation is dynamically compensated by uplift and the characteristic time of decay of the topography would then be of the order of 10 m.y.
+Vertical isostatic uplift is expected to partly compensate unloading in the area subjected to erosion while subsidence should occur in response to loading by sedimentation.
+This feedback mechanism may lead to coupling between denudation and tectonic uplift (e.g., Ahnert, 1970).
+A first consequence is that the time needed to erode surface topography is controlled both by the erosion rate and the rate of re-equilibration of the compensating crustal root.
+If local isostasy is assumed and horizontal strains are neglected, removal of surface topography by erosion is instantaneously largely compensated by isostatic rebound, so that the characteristic time of decay of an average mountain range would be on the order of 10 m.y.
 (Leeder, 1991).
-In addition, it has been argued that a positive feedback may arise (Molnar and England, 1990; Masek et al., 1994b).
-If the slopes of valleys steepen during river incision, isostatic readjustment following denudation in a mountain range may result in a net uplift of the higher summits in spite of the average lowering of reliefs.
-Alternatively regional compensation due to the elasticity of the lithosphere might lead to the uplift of the eroded edge of a plateau.
+Furthermore, it has been argued that in this case a strong positive feedback between surface and subsurface processes may arise (Molnar and England, 1990; Masek et al., 1994b).
+In particular, if the slopes of a river valley steepen during river incision, isostatic readjustment following denudation in a mountain range may result in a net uplift of the higher summits in spite of the average lowering of reliefs.
+Alternatively, regional compensation due to the bending stresses in elastically resistant lithosphere might lead to the uplift of the eroded edge of a plateau.
 Erosion might therefore induce some uplift of topographic summits leading in turn to enhanced erosion.
 The uplift of the Himalayan belt during the last few million years may have resulted from such a coupling rather than from thrusting at the Himalayan front (Burbank, 1992; Burbank and Verges, 1994).
 Note however that, while the peaks might reach higher elevations following isostatic adjustment, the net effect of erosion is crustal thinning.
-Thus, these models cannot explain the growth of mountains over long time periods.
+Thus, these models may be valid for short periods of time but cannot explain the growth of mountains over long geological time spans.

-The strongest feedback between erosion and isostatic reaction would be obtained for local isostasy.
-It will be mitigated in case of more regional compensation and become negligible for lithospheres whose equivalent elastic thickness exceeds 60 km.
-This is another reason to support the idea that more efficient mechanisms should also take place in collisional settings.
+The strongest feedback between erosion and isostatic reaction must take place in the case of local isostasy.
+It will be mitigated in case of more regional compensation to become negligible for lithospheres, which equivalent elastic thickness exceeds 60 km.
+Active orogens require stiff plates to support high horizontal tectonic stresses.
+Consequently, isostatic compensation can solve only part of the problem and some additional feedback mechanisms should take place in collisional settings.

-2.3 Coupling Between Surface Processes and Horizontal Strains
+Coupling Between Surface Processes and Horizontal Strains